 TouchScreen not working in Windows 11/10

-Since your Touch device is not working, if your Windows device does not have a keyboard, you may need to use the Arrow Up / Down keys to navigate and the Tab button to move the focus and highlight the options and Space-bar to mark or clear the checkboxes and Enter to select the option.
+Since your Touch device is not working or will not calibrate, if your Windows device does not have a keyboard, you may need to use the Arrow Up / Down keys to navigate and the Tab button to move the focus and highlight the options and Space-bar to mark or clear the checkboxes and Enter to select the option.
 Try our following suggestions:

 - Physically check the laptop touchscreen